Skip to main content

 register_endpoint.go

-func registerEndpoint(ctx context.Context, client client.Client, endpointName string) error {
+func registerEndpoint(ctx context.Context, c client.Client, endpointName string) error {

 Spec: &nexus.EndpointSpec{